A boutique law firm

 No matter the industry or the size of the company, mergers and acquisitions are a common way that businesses evolve.
-Companies who are actively acquiring a new entity, considering an acquisition of a targeted company, or looking to restructure their organization through a merger are greatly benefited by highly skilled legal team to represent their interests.
+Companies who are actively acquiring a new entity, considering an acquisition of a targeted company, or looking to restructure their organization through a merger are greatly benefited by a highly skilled legal team to represent their interests.

 Thrift McLemore regularly assists clients in acquiring businesses throughout the United States and foreign countries.
 We also work directly with clients to smooth the process of selling of parts or all of their businesses to bring about successful resolution to the transactions.

 Our aim is to always apply creative and rational strategies to our legal counsel and representation to maximize our client’s value and move them to a position of strength within the transaction.
 This allows our clients to have greater advantages in their merger or acquisition, whether they are looking to buy, sell, lend, or work as an intermediary.

 Our attorneys work to counsel and provide legal representation for companies of all sizes and stages of the merger/acquisition process.
 Transactions range in size from under $50,000 to over $10 million.
 Our team of professionals enables us to provide superior service to clients who regularly buy and sell businesses, or clients engaged in a once in a lifetime transaction.